lab-brussels-1/loruki-group-1/planning/user-personas.md

   collections.
-- **Frustrations**: Dona finds it very difficult to store her photos of same plant species with high resolution using current cloud storage services. she also gets frustrated wnen she waits for long time to get downloaded.
+- **Frustrations**: Dona finds it very difficult to store her photos of same plant species with high resolution using current cloud storage services. she also gets frustrated when she waits for long time to get downloaded.
 - **Scenario 1**: Dona has registered for an upcoming conference in June in switzerland where she needs to present her work.
 In order to participate in this conference, she wants to upload her files and images in a secure site.